manni8436/Legend-of-the-Greek-Gods/README.md

 For this Milestone Project we were given a few options to choose from however I decided to create a website about the Greek Gods, which I included pictures, a contacts page and links to different social media platforms.

-I decided to create a webiste about the Greek Gods was due to my passion for Greek Mythology which I felt that I could make a better website due to my interests and passion for it.
+I decided to create a website about the Greek Gods due to my passion for Greek Mythology and I felt that I would produce a better website due to my interest in the subject.

-User Experience
+1. User Experience

 I designed this site to provide information and content that can be helpful to a wide range of age groups.